asuman315/signup/app/README.md

   - `res, req, next, error` must be passed to the Error handler middleware function for express to know that the function is an 'error handler'!
 Or else, it won't be invoked.
   - `error` must be passed into the `next()` function - like so `error(error)` - if the error handler middleware is to be invoked.

-### 3. Express catches errors automatcally if code is synchronous.
+### 3. Express catches errors automatcally only if code is synchronous.

   Express won't handle errors automatically during asynchronous code execution.
 The developer needs to catch their errors.

 ### 4. Creating a loading screen.
    So users can easily know if the app is running after pressing a button to help provide a better user experince.

    While fetching data from the database, there is always some delay so users need not to be left hanging during that period.
 It helps create a good user experince.